Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 - We’re subclassing the generic class-based view `CreateView` in our `SignUpView` class.
 - We specify the use of the built-in `UserCreationForm` and a template called `signup.html`.
 - We then use `reverse_lazy` to redirect the user to the login page upon successful registration.
-    - For all generic class-based views, the urls are not loaded when the file is imported --- we use the lazy form of `reverse` to load them later when they’re available.
-    - **DIVE DEEP**: After class, research why `reverse_lazy` instead of `reverse` is used in this example.
-Why not just use `reverse`?
+Why use `reverse_lazy` instead of `reverse`?
+    - All Python class attributes, like `success_url`, are **evaluated when the class is imported**.
+    - When this happens, Django hasn't finished building all the URLs for the project.
+    - We use `reverse_lazy` to tell Python to reverse the URL when a user requests it, instead of saving it when the class is imported.

 ### Signup Templates